-- 1. Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year. - The Company has not undertaken any SIAs in the current financial year - 2.
-Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity: NA - 3.
+Details of Social Impact Assessments (SIA) of projects undertaken by the entity based on applicable laws, in the current financial year.
+The Company has not undertaken any SIAs in the current financial year

+The Company has not undertaken any sids in the current infancial year

+- 2. Provide information on project(s) for which ongoing Rehabilitation and Resettlement (R&R) is being undertaken by your entity: NA - 3.
 Describe the mechanisms to receive and redress grievances of the community: NA - 4.
 Percentage of input material (inputs to total inputs by value) sourced from suppliers: